TAEB/TAEB/README.md

 ## Planar AI

-The other actively developed AI is Planar, whose design principle is "be the opposite of Behavorial".
+Another AI is Planar, whose design principle is "be the opposite of Behavorial".
 You can get it with darcs:

     darcs get http://patch-tag.com/r/ais523/taeb-ai-planar